sujith-eag/personal-site/content/docs/bash-linux/linux_bash/02_basic_commands/bash-7_storage_terminology.md

 UNIX treats directories and devices also as files only, so is the shell and kernel.

-***Ordinary file (Regular files)*** :
-Contains only data as a stream of characters.
+**Ordinary file (Regular files)** : Contains only data as a stream of characters.
 Text files and Binary files.
-**Text file** contains printable characters which makes up viewable contents.
+* **Text file** contains printable characters which makes up viewable contents.
-**Binary files** contain both printable and unprintable characters that cover the entire ASCII range.
+* **Binary files** contain both printable and unprintable characters that cover the entire ASCII range.
 Most of UNIX commands are Binary files.
 Executable files, Pictures, sound and video files are all binary files.

-***Directory files*** :
-A directory contains no data but keeps the names of files / directories it contains and a number associated with them called the inode number.
+**Directory files** : A directory contains no data but keeps the names of files / directories it contains and a number associated with them called the inode number.
+Directories are used to organize files in a hierarchical structure.
+Sub-directories can be created within a directory to form a deeper organizational structure.

-***Device files*** :
-All devices and peripherals are represented by files.
+**Device files** : All devices and peripherals are represented by files.
 To read or write a device, operations has to be performed on its associated file.
 Device file names are usually found within the `/dev` directory.

-### **Directories**:
-Directories are a folder to store filenames and other directories.
-Directories are used to organize files in a hierarchical structure.
-Sub-directories can be created within a directory to form a deeper organizational structure.

 ___

-### **Partitioning**
+### Partitioning

 A **partition** is a physical division of storage on a device.
 Linux allows partitions to be mounted into specific locations (directories) in the filesystem.
 Partitions can be used to separate system files, user files, and virtual memory (swap space).